martinberlin/Remora/README.md

 ![Remora Logo](/extras/img/remora-370.png)

-Remora will be a simple pseudo animation language to be a companion to Orca receiving UDP short instructions and sending animations to an addressable LED stripes.
+Remora is a simple pseudo animation language that works as a companion to Orca receiving UDP short instructions and sending animations to addressable LED stripes.
-This animations will run entirely in an ESP32 controller and are initially aimed to be short so they can be triggered by [Orca sequencer](https://github.com/hundredrabbits/Orca) bangs
+This animations run entirely in the ESP32 controller and are initially aimed to be short so they can be triggered by [Orca sequencer](https://github.com/hundredrabbits/Orca) bangs

 ## Communications protocol

-UDP will be hearing in a configurable port so you can send short instructions from Orca or any other program you desire
+UDP will be hearing in a configurable port so you can send short instructions from Orca or any other program you desire.

 ### Requirements and discovering the ESP32 IP Address